 Rebate Program - The Company has a rebate program for some dealers based upon the number and type of home purchased, which pays rebates based upon sales volume to the dealers.
 Volume rebates are recorded as a reduction of sales in the accompanying consolidated financial statements.
 The rebate liability is calculated and recognized as eligible homes are sold based upon factors surrounding the activity and prior experience of specific dealers and is included in accrued expenses in the accompanying consolidated balance sheets.
-There were no rebates earned by dealers during fiscal years 2018 and 2017.
+There were no rebates earned by dealers during fiscal years 2019 and 2018.

-Advertising - Advertising for Prestige retail sales centers consists primarily of newspaper, radio and television advertising.
+Advertising - Advertising for Prestige retail sales centers consists primarily of internet, newspaper, radio and television advertising.
 All costs are expensed as incurred.
-Advertising expense amounted to approximately \$169,000 and \$190,000 for fiscal years 2018 and 2017, respectively.
+Advertising expense amounted to approximately \$140,520 and \$169,000 for fiscal years 2019 and 2018, respectively.